-Looking for the best things to do in Positano, Italy?
 Positano is a beautiful Italian coastal town located on the Amalfi Coast.
 It’s known for its picturesque landscapes, charming streets, and beautiful beaches.
-Below I will introduce 20 of the most popular things to do in Positano, along with a map, travel advice, FAQs and advice on where to stay in Positano too.
+Below I will introduce 20 of the most popular things to do in Positano, to help you plan your Italian trip.

 Positano cliffside, Amalfi coast.